DoctorZheng/The-anti-counterfeiting-algorithm/README.md

 ## Codes for A system for identifying an anti-counterfeiting pattern based on the statistical difference in key image regions(simplify)

 - The-anti-counterfeiting-algorithm
-: matlab version of the algorithm
+: matlab version of the algorithm-----Myalgorithm.m

 Please refer to our following papers for algorithm details: